openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-apis-display.md

 ListnerTypeFoldDisplayModeChange
 ```

-**Function:** Indicates changes in the display mode of foldable device screens.
+**Function:** Indicates the display mode of the foldable device screen has changed.

 **System Capability:** SystemCapability.Window.SessionManager